Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Limit_Exceeded
      - A COUNTER Metric_Type.
-User is denied access to a content item because the simultaneous user limit for their institution’s license would be exceeded.
+A user is denied access to a content item because the simultaneous-user limit for their institution’s license would be exceeded.
      -

    * - Linking_ISSN
-     - International Standard Serial Number that links together the ISSNs assigned to all instances of a serial publication in the format nnnn-nnn[nX] (JSON reports only).
+     - A COUNTER report item identifier for the International Standard Serial Number that links together the ISSNs assigned to all instances of a serial publication (ISSN-L) in the format nnnn-nnn[nX] (JSON reports only).
      -

    * - Log file analysis